 Teachers and researchers will be affected by becoming part of a larger unit with a new management and more colleagues, but their tasks will not be directly affected.

-The organisation and management structure will depend on which departments are to merge and the conditions that prevail in that particular merger.
-It is important to point out that collegial governance must be safeguarded and further developed in the new constellations.
+The project group has developed various models and proposals which have been discussed by the Council of Heads of Department.
+The organisation and management structure will depend on the departments to be merged and the conditions of each merger.
+It is important to emphasise that collegial leadership will be maintained and further developed in the new constellations.

 The risks identified so far are mainly related to autonomy, subject identity and profiling in relation to the outside world, as well as size asymmetry between the units.